milesrichmond/mini-clock/README.md

 ## Purpose

-Make a cool ass clock that can display temperature, humidity and time.
+Make a cool little clock that can display temperature, humidity and time.
 Additionally, it would be great to be as efficient as possible, but that's not a now problem.